 The province of Friesland is unlike any of the other 11 provinces in the Netherlands.
 Over the years Friesland has enjoyed relative autonomy, resulting in a strong cultural identity, and in recent years a renewed drive to preserve the Frisian language and Folklore.
 Frisian is recognized as an official language of the Netherlands and kids are taught in Frisian at school.

 Friesland is blessed with plenty of waterways and canals, in fact, the province faces an ongoing struggle against flooding.
-In winter, however, this provides for ideal conditions to organize the famous eleven cities ice skating tour, a 200-kilometer (124 miles) loop through 11 Frisian cities.
+In winter, however, this provides ideal conditions to organize the famous Eleven Cities ice skating tour, a 200-kilometer (124 miles) loop through 11 Frisian cities.

 Time to delve into the many things to see both on mainland Friesland and out on the West Frisian Islands dotted around the North Sea.

 Caroline Muller is an award-winning travel blogger.
 She writes and photographs full-time while oscillating between Sicily and Brussels as a home base.
 She has documented over 60 countries across six continents and does not plan to stop any time soon.
 A staunch vegetarian for over 25 years, she loves exploring local cuisine in search of that perfect (plant-based) mouthful.